Watching “wet-season” skies from the deck of ocean-front villas.

 Such a place exists just a stone’s throw away as the ‘Osprey flies’ across Roebuck Bay from Broome in Australia’s North West– “Ngaji Gurrjin” – Welcome and Hello to Eco Beach.

 The resort is set on Yawuru Aboriginal land, Yardoogarra is the Aboriginal name for Eco Beach.

 “Prepare to surrender to serenity” with all but a meagre 10km of Pindan track left to wander before my biggest decision will be to do as much or as little as I wish.

 A visit to Eco Beach will present you with a diverse variety of activities.
 All set in the breathtaking West Kimberley coastal environment, appealing to a wide and varied scope of travellers.

-Whether it be yoga sessions and hot rocks, or turtle and whale encounters (in-season), perhaps fishing for the predatory silver streak known as Barra or just cocktail hour by the infinity pool there’s something for everybody -every time.
+Whether it be yoga sessions and hot rocks, turtle and whale encounters (in-season), perhaps fishing for the predatory silver streak is known as Barra or just cocktail hour by the infinity pool there’s something for everybody -every time.

 All the while knowing the pleasures and creature comforts of the resort’s bar and restaurant area are but a boardwalk stroll away.

 There is nothing hard about Eco Beach http://ecobeach.com.au/ in – fact the hardest decision you will make is what to do next, even if the outcome happens to be nothing.

 The beating heart of the resort is the reception area.
 Jack’s bar and restaurant and the infinity pool are located here and are framed beautifully by a view of Roebuck Bay – all boardwalks lead to this area.